I have a confession to make: I am slowly becoming obsessed with Pinterest.

 I already loved Pinterest as a private user.
 I have lots of great boards that give me ideas for DIY, products to buy, etc. But I had never used it for marketing.
 I did a lot of work on Facebook and Twitter and always got frustrated with how short the life-span of a tweet or Facebook post was.

 So, about a year ago I decided to try Pinterest to promote my own blog posts.
 I also started using it for other profiles.
 But to tell you the truth, I was a bit sceptical.

 I understood that Pinterest was somewhere where people went to search for things they were interested.
-But I wasn't sure it was going to work for every niche.
+But I wasn't sure it would work for every niche.

 One year on, I think trying Pinterest is one of the best things I ever did for my profiles but wish somebody had told me the following three things

 Busy?
 Why not Pin it for later?